-It is important to carefully consider if PII information being sent is necessary to send/share.
-If an employee does need to send/share PII, they should use one of the following approved methods of sharing.
+It is important to carefully consider if the PII information being sent is necessary to send/share.
+If an employee needs to send/share PII, they should use one of the following approved sharing methods.

 Acceptable ways to send files include encrypted email with PII in an attachment, OneDrive, and SecureShare.
 Staff should be aware that email encryption does not work when sending emails internally, that is, from one SCCOE staff member to another.